Rock Creek Railway: Expansion

 On March 1, 1895, Congress authorized the Rock Creek Railway to purchase the Washington and Georgetown Railroad as part of an attempt to consolidate the streetcar system.
 Negotiations in August led to a deal in which the RCR issued stock with a total par value of $12,000,000, of which $10,750,000 was given to W&G stockholders.
 The actual value of RCR stock and bonds at the time was $1,500,000 ($ today).

+The deal took advantage of a peculiar facet of the Rock Creek Railway, whose revenues were rather sparse but whose charter placed no limits on the amount of money that might be raised through the sale of stock and bonds.
+"This providential clause was turned to good advantage in the reorganization of the prosperous Washington and Georgetown Railroad which was severely crippled by its fixed capital ceiling of only $500,000", according to a 1966 history of D.C. streetcars.

 On September 21, 1895, the two formed the Capital Traction Company, the first company created during "the great streetcar consolidation."
-The deal also took advantage of a peculiar facet of the Rock Creek Railway, whose revenues were rather sparse but whose charter placed no limits on the amount of money that might be raised through the sale of stock and bonds.
-"This providential clause was turned to good advantage in the reorganization of the prosperous Washington and Georgetown Railroad which was severely crippled by its fixed capital ceiling of only $500,000", according to a 1966 history of D.C. streetcars.

 The following day, by happenstance, was the line’s busiest ever.
 “The combination of a hot, fair Sunday and the reduction of the fare on the Chevy Chase electric line to five cents for a full trip from the city” drew an estimated 25,000 to 30,000 riders.
 The rush caught the railroad by surprise, and only by requisitioning eight streetcars from the Georgetown lines was the streetcar line able to bring home all those it had transported to Chevy Chase Lake.